 Your backyard patio is a gathering place for friends and family, a place where you entertain your neighbors and strengthen friendships.
 You put a lot of time and effort into ensuring that your patio and your yard are the perfect entertaining spaces and you may have even worked with landscape contractors in Alpharetta to get it just right.
 The last thing you want is for bugs to keep you from using that space.

-At Stoeckig Landscape Group, we want you to be able to use your backyard spaces, so here are some great patio decorations that can also double as a bug repellent, so your patio can not only be usable, but beautiful as well!
+At Stoeckig Landscape Group, we want you to be able to use your backyard spaces, so here are some great decoration ideas that that can also double as a bug repellent, so your patio can not only be usable, but beautiful as well!

 If you want to repel a number of common pests, including ants and mosquitoes, then all you have to do is put a few pots of flowers around your patio.
 Chrysanthemums are a beautiful perennial flower that repels these pests, so use them liberally in your yard.
 These flowers also come in many colors, so they can really add some beauty and vibrancy to the area around your patio while helping to fight off those annoying pests.